 CONTINUING EDUCATION FOR VETERINARIANS AND VETERINARY STAFF

-PVESC’s next Continuing Education Dinner Event is scheduled for Monday, November 8, 2021.
+PVESC’s next Continuing Education Dinner Event is will be held on May 9th, 2022.
 It will be held at the Holiday Inn by the Bay in Portland, Maine.
-Please click here for more information.
+More information to come.

 We are here 24 hours a day, 7 days a week to help you with any of your clients’ emergency and critical care needs.
 If you are planning to send one of your clients to us, please call ahead to discuss what your patient may need.
 We can give you an idea of the cost of treatment so you can better inform your client prior to arriving at our facility.